 use permission for the required Pod Security Policy or Security Context Constraints.
 Different Elastic Agent integrations might require different settings set in their PSP/SCC.

 By default, ECK creates a Service for Fleet Server that Elastic Agents can connect through.
 You can customize it using the

 http configuration element.
-You can read more about making changes to the Service and customizing TLS configuration in the documentation.
+Check more information on how to make changes to the Service and customize the TLS configuration.

 ECK uses environment variables to control how Elastic Agent and Fleet Server should be configured.
 Sometimes, it might be required to override some of these settings.
 For example, if Kibana TLS certificate is signed by a well-known root and can’t include

 KIBANA_FLEET_HOST can be overriden to point to the URL that the certificate specifies.
 To do that, specify environment variable, as shown in the following example.

 ... spec: deployment: podTemplate: spec: containers: - name: agent env: - name: KIBANA_FLEET_HOST value: "https://kibana.example.com:443" ...

 Check the Elastic Agent docs to get a list of all the environment variables that can be used.